 Is their a published source for the taxonomic split and the status of California Plants?
 Plants of the World online is not actually a source, it is a global checklist, and when I searched this species on Plants of the World, it restricted the species to the SE United States; California (where I am) and Mexican plants were still listed under A. glomeratus.
 Clarification please.

-Posted by fmroberts2 over 2 years ago
+Posted by fmroberts2 almost 3 years ago

 Sorry, this swap didn't do exactly what was intended, and that was at least partially my fault.
 I think it needs to be reverted and redone with different atlases, @loarie can you help please?